 The first Millburn Film Fest took place in 2012.
 Since then it has become a popular annual event, screening a mix of short features, animated films, and documentaries that reflect the wide-ranging interests and imagination of the Millburn student body.

 The judging panel features industry professionals who are Millburn alumni or residents.
 They have included notables such as John C. McGinley (“Scrubs”), Alan Zweibel (“SNL”), and Joe Kernan (CNN’s “Squawk Box”).
 Members of the Millburn Arts Advisory Committee also act as judges and mentors.

-The Education Foundation of Millburn-Short Hills has been instrumental in bringing media technology to Millburn schools.
+The Millburn Education Foundation has been instrumental in bringing media technology to Millburn schools.
 Thanks to an Ed Foundation grant, Millburn High School was able to launch Studio 462, its first and only student-run broadcasting network and production studio.
-Gifts to the studio and related art courses have approached $100,000 since the Millburn Film Fest’s inception.
+Gifts to the studio and related art courses have approached $100,000 since Millburn Film Fest’s inception.

 Dr. Christine Burton

 Leslie Glenn Chesloff